 If an engineer has caused any damage to your property, they will inform their local Team Manager who will discuss the next course of action with you.

 If the damage has been caused by our team, we will normally arrange the repair to take place and pay for the damage caused, but this will need to be reviewed by our team and cannot be guaranteed.

-If you notice any damage that has been caused and the engineer has left the property, please contact Customer Care on 029 2002 0550 who will be happy to help.
+If you notice any damage that has been caused and the engineer has left the property, please contact Customer Care on 029 2002 0550 or email [email protected].

 Is the equipment for the network installation building work meant to be left at site?

 Equipment will usually be removed from site, however there may be occasions when it needs to be left on site for a short period.
 This is perfectly normal and does not pose any risks the public.
 If you do see something that concerns you please contact Customer Care on 029 2002 0550 or via email at [email protected].